roblanf/sangeranalyseR/docs/source/content/advance_user_SangerContig_ab1.rst

    Figure 14. *SangerContig* page - chromatogram panel.

 Here is an example of applying new chromatogram parameters.
-We click “Show Trimmed Region” to set its value from :code:`FALSE` to :code:`TRUE`. :ref:`Figure 15<SangerContig_plotting_popup>` shows the loading notification popup during base calling and chromatogram plotting.
+We click “Show Trimmed Region” to set its value from :code:`FALSE` to :code:`TRUE` and click the "Apply Chromatogram Parameters" button. :ref:`Figure 15<SangerContig_plotting_popup>` shows the loading notification popup during base calling and chromatogram plotting.

 .. _SangerContig_plotting_popup: